About Street Talk

 In 2008 documentary makers Jo Menell and Richard Mills founded Street Stories Films as they believe that expression and participation in public processes strengthens democracy.

-We make documentaries, including the Street Talk series, in which people talk about their lives and real issues affecting them.
+We make documentaries, including the Street Talk TV series, in which people talk about their lives and real issues affecting them.

 Our small team is big on sharing knowledge and experience.